theislab/paperbee/README.md

 - `--config` : Path to your YAML configuration file.
 - `--interactive` : (Optional) Use CLI for manual filtering.
 - `--since` : (Optional) How many days back to search for papers (default: last 24h).
+- `--databases`: (Optional) list of databases to search, default pubmed biorxiv

 See [daily_posting.py](src/PaperBee/daily_posting.py) for an example of running search from Python.